Try FlashBoot for 99% Bootability!

 Tip: Add a new xxxx.cfg file to \_ISO\MAINMENU containing MyE2B.cfg settings (e.g. copy the Sample_MyE2B.cfg file to \_ISO\MAINMENU\GraphicsMode.cfg), then you can 'switch' to a graphics mode with a wallpaper once the Main menu has loaded in text mode if you have a fast system.

-You can also use a plain coloured background instead of a bitmap, by setting the colour in the MyE2B.cfg file: e.g. set MYWBMP=0xCC77EE
+You can also use a plain coloured background instead of loading a large bitmap, by setting the wallpaper colour in the MyE2B.cfg file: e.g. set MYWBMP=0xCC77EE

 File extension is .imgPTN - ERROR: No Grub4dos installed to MBR of this drive!
 I get this error when running every .imgPTN file -why?